abyss-xd/coreweb/README.md

 4. Edit config.php to your liking

-5. Visit your hosted website and our done :)
+5. Visit your hosted website and you're done :)

 # Discord